 About the Event

-For the 25th Annual Graduate Student Symposium on the History of Art, Jonathan D. Katz, Visiting Associate Professor of Gender, Sexuality, and Women's Studies at the University of Pennsylvania, will deliver the keynote lecture, “A Viral Theory of Art: AIDS and the Aesthetics of Protest.”
+For the 25th Annual Graduate Student Symposium on the History of Art, Jonathan D. Katz will deliver an online keynote lecture titled “A Viral Theory of Art: AIDS and the Aesthetics of Protest.”
+Registration is free for this lecture and for the online symposium, which takes place February 26 and March 5.

 Felix Gonzalez-Torres.
 "Untitled", 1991.
 Photo by Sang Tae Kim.
 Courtesy of Samsung Museum of Art. © Felix Gonzalez-Torres.
 Courtesy of the Felix Gonzalez-Torres Foundation